 Do you want to learn how to make a mason jar lamp that looks as good as the fancy “designer” jars at the store, but at a fraction of the cost, with easy to locate materials?

-And best of all, you’ll get to fill it up with anything you dream of- I chose a bunch of my childhood miniature trinkets, but the sky is truly the limit!
+Not only will you have a real working lamp made out of inexpensive materials but you can also fill the mason jar up with cute treasures!
+I chose a bunch of my childhood miniature trinkets, but the sky is truly the limit!

 - A quart-size Mason/Ball jar with its respective lid